Parthenope (siren)

-Parthenope (Παρθενόπη) was one of the Sirens in Greek mythology.
-Her name means "maiden-voiced" from parthenos and ops.
+Parthenope (Παρθενόπη) was one of the sirens in Greek mythology.
+Her name means 'maiden-voiced' from parthenos (παρθένος, meaning fig. 'maiden/virgin') and ops (ὄψ, meaning 'appearance').

 Family

-Parthenope was the daughter of the god Achelous and the Muse Terpsichore.
+Parthenope was the daughter of the God Achelous and the Muse Terpsichore.
 Her two sisters were called Ligeia, and Leucosia.

 Mythology

 According to Greek legend, Parthenope cast herself into the sea and drowned when her songs failed to entice Odysseus.
 Her body washed ashore at Naples, on the island of Megaride, where the Castel dell'Ovo is now located.
 Her tomb on the island was called "constraction of sirens".
 When people from the city of Cumae settled there, they named their city Parthenope in her honour.

 A Roman myth tells a different version of the tale, in which a centaur named Vesuvius was enamored with Parthenope.
 Angered, Jupiter turned the centaur into a stratovolcano and Parthenope into the city of Naples.
 Thwarted in his desire, Vesuvius' rage is manifested in the volcano's frequent violent eruptions.